Genetic Models Core

 Overview of Services

 The Transgenic Mouse Core Facility is a state-of-the-art resource operated through the Division of Endocrinology to serve the University of Arkansas for Medical Sciences (UAMS), Central Arkansas Veterans Healthcare System and Arkansas Children’s Hospital.
-The Core consists of dedicated laboratory space with a microinjection suite, cryopreservation lab, and isolator rack animal wards.
+The Core consists of dedicated laboratory space with a cryopreservation lab and isolator rack animal wards.

 Leadership